decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-wearables.md

 When this property is enabled, it will allow owners of your item to include it in VRM Avatar Exports so they can show it off outside of Decentraland.

+# **Outline**

+The Outline toggle controls whether your wearable is compatible with Decentraland's outline rendering system (used in Medium/High quality settings).
+By default, this is enabled for all new wearables.

+You should disable this option if your wearable:
+- Has manually created outlines in the model
+- Uses inverted normals
+- Shows visual artifacts when the outline effect is applied

+Most wearables work fine with the default setting (enabled).
+Only disable this if you notice outline-related visual issues with your wearable.

 ## **Adding Another Representation**

 If your wearable has a different representation for male and female you will need to upload another file.
 So far, you only have one uploaded.
 In the example, it was the female version of the Krampus Sweater.
 To add the other representation, click on the three dots (_…_) at the top right, next to **_Properties_** and select **_Add male/female_** representation.
 In the example below, we needed the male version.